 After graduating from Santa Clara University, I earned my teaching credential at University of San Diego and then taught mostly science courses for 31 years, including biology/AP Biology, chemistry, anatomy & physiology, and physics.
 I have a master’s degree in educational technology and 3 teaching credentials: life sciences, chemistry, and physics.

 My favorite part of teaching is working one on one with students.
 The most rewarding aspect of teaching is determining where a student is falling short in his/her studies and then working together to gain a solid understanding of concepts with improved results.
 Many former students have told me that I have the gift of making complex scientific concepts easy to understand and creating a fun learning environment.

 I can help with Biology (AP), Chemistry (AP), and Physics (AP 1/2).

-Science tutoring with Steve is $100 per hour.
-He meets with students in our Sorrento Valley office.
+Tutoring with Steve is $100 per hour.
+He meets with students in our Sorrento Valley office or online.